rhayes777/PyAutoFit/docs/howtofit/chapter_database.rst

 Chapter: Database
 =================

-In this chapter 1, we introduce you to the **PyAutoFit**'s database functionality that allows one to output all model-fitting results to a relational database.
+In this chapter, we introduce you to the **PyAutoFit**'s database functionality that allows one to output all model-fitting results to a relational database.
 This means model-fits to large datasets can then be loaded and inspected in a Jupyter notebook.

 You can start the tutorials right now by going to `our binder <https://mybinder.org/v2/gh/Jammy2211/autofit_workspace/HEAD>`_